gautam678/Pix2Depth/README.md

 - The image dimension must be a multiple of the patch size (e.g. 256 is a multiple of 64)
 - In the discriminator, each patch goes through the same feature extractor.
 Then the outputs are combined with a new dense layer + softmax
 - `upsampling:` generate the image with a series of `Upsampling2D` and `Convolution2D` operations
 - `deconv:` use keras' transposed convolutions `Deconvolution2D`.
 This is closer to the original DCGAN implementation.

-At this stage, `deconv` only works with the `tensorflow` backend.